Skip to main content

 Kingsford Compact Charcoal Chimney Starter for Grills and BBQs, Quick-Light Tools for Grilling

-• DURABLE DESIGN: RUST-RESISTANT STEEL ENSURES LONG-LASTING GRILLING FUN.
+• DURABLE DESIGN: RUST-RESISTANT ZINC STEEL FOR LONG-LASTING GRILLING USE.

 BUY & SAVE